Tornadoes of 2016: April 15 (Uruguay)

-April 26–27
+April 26–27 (United States)

 On April 26 and 27, a large but weak tornado outbreak occurred across a large portion of the Great Plains.
 On the afternoon of April 26, the Storm Prediction Center issued a PDS tornado watch for most of the state of Oklahoma as well as portions of central Texas.
 A 10% hatched risk area for tornadoes extended from Nebraska to Texas, and multiple intense tornadoes were expected.
 However, the wind profile that evening did not support sustained supercell thunderstorms.
 As a result, only scattered weak tornadoes occurred, though EF1 tornadoes caused minor to moderate damage in parts of Oklahoma City and Tulsa.
 Weak tornado activity continued the following day in Nebraska, Iowa, Illinois, Missouri, and Kentucky, including an EF0 and an EF1 that caused minor damage in the western part of Omaha.
 An early morning EF0 blew a large tree over onto a mobile home near Tomball, Texas, killing an elderly woman inside.
 Overall, the outbreak produced at least 57 tornadoes and one death.

-April 29–30
+April 29–30 (United States)

 A storm system produced 15 tornadoes across parts of Oklahoma and Texas on the evening of April 29 and the following day.
-Two EF1 tornadoes destroyed mobile homes near Fletcher and Ninnekah, Oklahoma, and an EF2 caused major damage to some businesses in Lindale, Texas.
+Two EF1 tornadoes destroyed mobile homes near Fletcher and Ninnekah, Oklahoma, and an EF2 tornado caused major damage to some businesses in Lindale, Texas.
 The parent supercell that produced the Lindale tornado went on to produce a very large and long-track EF2 tornado that knocked over a cell phone tower, destroyed mobile homes, and severely damaged a frame home to the east of town.
 Another EF2 tornado damaged 27 homes near Alto, completely tearing the roofs off of two of them and destroying two travel trailers as well.
 A fourth EF2 tornado injured three people on April 30 when it completely destroyed a mobile home near Call, Texas.

 May

-239 tornadoes were reported in the United States in May, of which 218 were confirmed.